Reviews of the Best Soundbars with Google Assistant

 It also works with Google Assistant and has Chromecast built-in for syncing all home systems and hands-free voice control.
 Moreover, the Polk soundbar connects easily to any device with an HDMI connection.

-Polk has its own proprietary Voice Adjust Technology that enhances all speech on screen.
+According to our experts, Polk’s proprietary Voice Adjust Technology proves effective in enhancing all speech on screen.
 When paired with Dolby Digital audio technology, you can have fully optimized sound effects and crystal clear dialogue.
-The soundbar is also accompanied by a wireless subwoofer that delivers room-filling bass.
+Additionally, the soundbar is also accompanied by a wireless subwoofer that delivers room-filling bass.

 Soundbars With Google Assistant Buyer’s Guide